 Green was replaced in the lineup by backup Kendrick Green, who nearly stepped in for him this week as the Texans contemplated making a change, per league sources.

-Now, the decision has been made for them because Kenyon Green is hurt.
+Now, the decision was made for them because Kenyon Green is hurt.

-Meanwhile, Pro Bowl defensive end Will Anderson Jr., the AFC Defensive Player of the Month, is questionable to return with an ankle injury.
-He injured his ankle in the first half, but then went back in the game only to not play at the start of the second half.
+Meanwhile, Pro Bowl defensive end Will Anderson Jr., the AFC Defensive Player of the Month, left the game with an ankle injury.
+He injured his left ankle in the first half, but then went back in the game only to not play in the second half.

 Anderson ran on the sideline, testing out before going back into the game in the first half.